Posted: Aug 2012

 That was bliss to me.
 Still today, when I am running, playing, or find myself covered in soil, hair, feathers, scales, or slobber I am happy and at peace.
 Being with animals is one of the greatest enjoyments on Earth for me.
 And yet, somehow, even at three years of age, I knew that I wanted to experience that happiness and connection with animals for the rest of my life.

-Nearly 37 years later this is still true.
-Even looking at the picture of my two best furry friends from childhood brings me to tears.
+Looking at the picture of my two best furry friends from childhood brings me to tears.
 That was joy.
 That was bliss.
 That was unconditional love.

 Well, three decades later I am still someone who helps and heals animals.
 Whether it’s an insect, a dog, or frog, animals have always been on the receiving end of my assistance.
-All species of life are near and dear to me; I have never seen them as lesser than me; they have always been my equal.
-But I have noticed that the roles have changed a bit nearly forty years later.
+All species of life are near and dear to me.
+I have never seen any of them as less than me; they have always been my equal.
+But I have noticed that the roles have changed a bit forty years later.

 They are all helping and healing me.

-The passion I had at three years of age has taken many forms throughout my life, from exploring vet school, completing a degree in Wildlife Management, working in nature centers, a highly accredited zoo, and beyond.
-I accomplished that little girl’s dream, but I still have many more dreams to fulfill with animals and nature.
+The passion I had at three years of age has taken many forms throughout my life: from exploring vet school, completing a degree in Wildlife Management, working in nature centers, a highly accredited zoo, and beyond.
+I accomplished that little girl’s dream, but there are more dreams unfolding with companion animals and Mother Nature.

 I think back to being a little girl.
 I had no fears.
 I was filled with a sense of adventure, exploration, and complete adoration of the animals of the land, sea and sky.
 That fire was ignited as a child and it will always be in me.